FuelLabs/sway-applications/airdrop/README.md

 More information can be found in the [specification](./SPECIFICATION.md) and [interface](./project/contracts/distributor-contract/src/interface.sw).

-### Current state of the application

-Information on the current state of the application can be found in the [Application Progress](../APPLICATION_PROGRESS.md#decentralized-apps) file.

 ## Project Structure

 The project consists of 2 smart contracts and a user interface which the user can interact with.